eclipse-langium/langium-website/hugo/content/docs/reference/grammar-language/_index.md

     }
 }
 ```

+If you want to learn more about parsing binary operators in Langium, please refer to this [dedicated documentation page](/docs/reference/grammar-language/infix-operators).

-Please refer to [this blog post](https://www.typefox.io/blog/parsing-expressions-with-xtext) for further details.
+You can also refer to [this blog post](https://www.typefox.io/blog/parsing-expressions-with-xtext) for further details how this was done in Xtext.

 ### Data Type Rules
 Data type rules are similar to terminal rules as they match a sequence of characters.
 However, they are parser rules and are therefore context-dependent.
 This allows for more flexible parsing, as they can be interspersed with hidden terminals, such as whitespaces or comments.
 Contrary to terminal rules, they cannot use *regular expressions* to match a stream of characters, so they have to be composed of keywords, terminal rules or other data type rules.